-In this work, we introduced Take a Peek, a lightweight yet effective method for enhancing the encoder’s ability to extract meaningful features from novel classes in both few-shot semantic segmentation and cross-domain FSS.
-By leveraging Low-Rank Adaptation, TaP enables efficient fine-tuning of the encoder with minimal computational overhead, allowing for rapid adaptation to unseen classes while mitigating the risk of catastrophic forgetting.
+In this work, we introduced Take a Peek, a lightweight yet effective method for enhancing the encoder's ability to extract meaningful features from novel classes in both few-shot semantic segmentation and cross-domain FSS.
+By leveraging Low-Rank Adaptation, TaP enables efficient encoder fine-tuning with minimal computational overhead, enabling rapid adaptation to unseen classes while mitigating the risk of catastrophic forgetting.
 Importantly, TaP is model-agnostic and can be seamlessly integrated into existing FSS pipelines.

 Experiments on standard benchmarks such as COCO \(20^i\) and Pascal \(5^i\), and on CD-FSS datasets including DeepGlobe, ISIC, and Chest X-ray, demonstrate that TaP consistently improves segmentation performance across various architectures, encoders, and shot configurations.
-The improvements are especially pronounced in more complex scenarios (such as in the Chest X-ray dataset), underscoring the effectiveness of TaP in challenging scenarios.
+The improvements are especially pronounced in more complex scenarios (such as the Chest X-ray dataset), underscoring TaP's effectiveness in challenging settings.
 Our rank analysis further revealed that substantial performance gains can be achieved with very low-rank configurations, making TaP a highly efficient solution in terms of both memory and computation.
-In addition, we profiled the computational cost to confirm the method’s efficiency relative to other baselines.
+In addition, we profiled the computational cost to confirm the method's efficiency relative to other baselines.

-Qualitative analyses confirmed that TaP improves class separability in feature space and progressively enhances segmentation quality across iterations, reinforcing the value of lightweight encoder adaptation.
+Qualitative analyses confirmed that TaP shifts the feature space to improve class separability and progressively enhances segmentation quality across iterations, reinforcing the value of lightweight encoder adaptation.

-In summary, TaP addresses a fundamental limitation in FSS by improving encoder adaptability to novel classes, paving the way for more generalizable, accurate, and resource-efficient segmentation models.
+TaP addresses a fundamental limitation in FSS by improving encoder adaptability to novel classes, paving the way for more generalizable, accurate, and resource-efficient segmentation models.
 Future work could explore applying TaP to related tasks such as few-shot object detection or instance segmentation.
 Another promising direction is to develop a strategy for selecting the optimal adaptation iteration, which could yield larger performance gains while avoiding potential degradation.